Investors approach RBI to buy stake in RBL Bank: Report | www.lokmattimes.com

 Investors approach RBI to buy stake in RBL Bank: Report

-Mumbai, Dec 26 Several well-known investors have lined up to buy a stake in the RBL Bank and ...
+Mumbai, Dec 27 Several well known investors have lined up to buy a stake in RBL Bank and ...

-Mumbai, Dec 26 Several well-known investors have lined up to buy a stake in the RBL Bank and sought the Reserve Bank of India's permission, according to a media report.
+Mumbai, Dec 27 Several well known investors have lined up to buy a stake in RBL Bank and sought Reserve Bank's permission, according to a media report.

 "As we have been communicating to all of you the business momentum and financial performance trajectory have been improving since the second quarter of this financial year as we recovered from the effects of the pandemic."

-It said that current management team led by Rajeev Ahuja has full support from the RBI.
+It said that current management team led by Rajeev Ahuja has full support from RBI.

 "We have absorbed the challenges on our asset quality which were largely due to the pandemic."